 Western Sydney U Day provides the opportunity for senior high school students to experience a day on a Western Sydney University campus.
 The event will allow high school students to speak with current University students and academic staff, experience the range of courses available at Western Sydney University through interactive workshops and presentations, learn about scholarships, The Academy, pathway programs and further opportunities to pursue their aspirations.

-Western Sydney U Day will be held at Parramatta South campus on Tuesday, 30 May 2017.
+Western Sydney U Day will be held at Campbelltown campus on Thursday 16 November and Bankstown campus on Friday 17 November, 2017.

 Why attend Western Sydney U Day?

 At Western Sydney U Day you will have the chance to: